metio/terraform-provider-k8s/docs/data-sources/bitnami_com_sealed_secret_v1alpha1_manifest.md

 page_title: "k8s_bitnami_com_sealed_secret_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "bitnami.com"
 description: |-
-  SealedSecret is the K8s representation of a 'sealed Secret' - aregular k8s Secret that has been sealed (encrypted) using thecontroller's key.
+  SealedSecret is the K8s representation of a 'sealed Secret' - a regular k8s Secret that has been sealed (encrypted) using the controller's key.
 ---

 # k8s_bitnami_com_sealed_secret_v1alpha1_manifest (Data Source)

-SealedSecret is the K8s representation of a 'sealed Secret' - aregular k8s Secret that has been sealed (encrypted) using thecontroller's key.
+SealedSecret is the K8s representation of a 'sealed Secret' - a regular k8s Secret that has been sealed (encrypted) using the controller's key.

 ## Example Usage